 The prison shut down in the 1970s and remained destitute for nearly 20 years.
 It was reopened in 1994 to the public, but the infrastructure was not repaired.
 Some parts of the prison are falling apart, which adds a macabre feeling to an already morbid destination.

-The prison doesn’t shy away from its unfortunate history.
+Eastern State doesn’t shy away from its unfortunate history.
 It uses the horrible way prisoners were (and still are) treated as a teaching tool to showcase the humanity that criminals still have and to make a statement about the way we treat people.

-Check out My Youtube Short on Eastern State Penitentiary!
+Check out My YouTube Short on Eastern State Penitentiary:

 The Magic Gardens